ethanscruton/mma_follow_project/README.md

 ## Description

-A site where you can create an account and follow any Mixed Martial Arts (MMA) fighter.
-You receive email notifications whenever a fighter you follow has a new fight scheduled or has a scheduled fight changed.
+A site where users can create an account and follow any UFC fighter.
+Users receive email notifications whenever a fighter they follow has a new fight scheduled or has a scheduled fight changed.

 ## Background